Architecture Principles

 Simple systems:

 Simplicity is not lack of ambition.
-It is disciplined focus.
+It's disciplined focus on what actually matters.

 6. Avoid Accidental Distributed Systems